Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 * Meaningful error messages and deprecation warnings, which can also provide migration instructions.
-* Tool for automatic application of changes (originally a `sed` script was considered, but eventually a `ruff` rule will be implemented).
+* Tool for automatic application of changes (originally a `sed` script was considered, but eventually a new `ruff` rule was implemented).

 ---